teejay327/project-management/READ.md

-project-management
-React app using refs, portals and tailwind to practice
+# React app using refs, portals and tailwind to practice